 - In 1903 the hotel numbered 160 apartments including suites.
 The apartments were designed to meet the most different tastes – from modest needs for comfort and ease to claims for the highest degree of luxury.
 The suites on the third floor were the most expensive.
 Before 1917 Suite 101 was called ‘Louis XVI Suite’ and Suite 115 – ‘Louis XV Suite’.
 A few pieces of the original interior decoration have survived: paintings on the ceilings in Suite 115 and the fireplace decorated with white marble and a metal lattice in Apartment 101.
 The suites were designed to entertain high-ranking guests, including foreign diplomats and members of royal families.
-Nowadays these suites belong to the Kremlin Suites.
+Nowadays these suites belong to the Presidential Suites.

 - In 1903 the cost for daily accommodation varied from 1 rouble 50 kopecks to 25 roubles.
 For instance, the average wage of a teacher in Russia in the begging of the 20th century equaled to 10-15 Rubles.
 It was considered to be a snug income in Russia in the beginning of the 20th century.